telerik/maui-docs/controls/collectionview/pull-to-refresh.md

 Some lists contain items that may change after the initial load.
 The _pull-to-refresh_ functionality allows the user to manually trigger an update of the list.

-You can achieve pull to refresh functionality in Telerik .NET MAUI CollectionView by using the <a href="https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/refreshview?view=net-maui-8.0" target="_blank">Microsoft .NET MAUI `RefreshView`</a>.
+You can achieve a pull-to-refresh functionality in Telerik .NET MAUI CollectionView by using the <a href="https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/refreshview?view=net-maui-8.0" target="_blank">Microsoft .NET MAUI `RefreshView`</a>.

 ## Example